 By Dan Leverence

-Dan Leverence is the Creative Arts Pastor at Constance Free Church in suburban Minneapolis.
-As a worship leader/songwriter, he leads the band watchword:truth and is also an adjunct instructor of Music Ministry at the University of Northwestern in St. Paul, MN.
-He and his wife, Angie, have one son, Tate.
+Dan Leverence has served as the Creative Arts Pastor at Constance Free Church in suburban Minneapolis, MN for the past 10 years and is also an adjunct instructor of Music Ministry at Northwestern College in St. Paul, MN.
+He lives with his wife, Angie, and their son, Tate.